NNPDF/pineappl/docs/cli-tutorial.md

 scale uncertainty shown previously is a 7-point variation, because the default value of `--scales` is `7`.

-## What am I looking at here: `pineappl info`
+## `pineappl info`: What does this grid contain?

 If you're experienced, you've already inferred from the file name of the grid and the observable name what the convoluted numbers will most likely show.
-However, how do you make certain?
-Specifically, we'd like to know the answers to the following questions:
+However, how can you be certain?
+Specifically, the you'll probably want to know the answers to the following questions:

-1) for which process is the prediction for?
-Which observable is shown?
+1) For which process is the prediction for?
+2) Which observable is shown?
+3) If there's a corresponding experimental paper, where is it?
-2) Is there a corresponding measurement?
-Where's the paper for that measurement?
-Where can we get the measurements corresponding to the predictions?
+4) Where are the measurements corresponding to the predictions?
-3) Which program/generator was used to produce this grid?
+5) Which program/generator was used to produce this grid?
 What version?
-Which runcards were used, which parameter values?
+6) Which runcards were used, which parameter values?

-These questions do not concern the main data, the theory predictions, but instead the *metadata*, that's the data about the data.
-The subcommand that'll show you the metadata is `info`.
-There are several ways to get the metadata, but in this instance it's easiest to simple print out everything:
+The subcommand that'll answer all these questions is `info`.
+This will get you access to what we call *metadata* (the data describing the interpolation grids):

     pineappl info --show LHCB_WP_7TEV.pineappl.lz4

-This will print out very long list of key–value pairs, of which the following are important:
+This will print out very long list of (alphabetically sorted) key–value pairs, from which you can read off the anwers to the questions above.
+Let's go through them one by one:

-- `description` gives a short description of the process.
+1) The value for the key `description` gives a short description of the process.
+In this case this is `LHCb differential W-boson production cross section at 7 TeV`.
+2) The keys `x1_label` contains the name of the observable, and `y_label` the name of the corresponding (differential) cross section.
+These strings are being used by `convolute` and other subcommands that perform convolutions to label the columns with the corresponding numbers.
+If grids contain two- or even higher-dimensional distributions there would be additional labels, for instance `x2_label`, etc. Furthermore, for plots there are the corresponding labels in LaTeX: `x1_label_tex`, `y_label_tex` and so on.
+Finally, `x1_unit` contains the physical units for each observable, typically `GeV`, and `y_label` the units of the (differential) cross section, typically `pb`.
-- The value of the key `arxiv` gives us the corresponding paper, in this case for the experimental measurement; enter the value into the search field of
-  <https://arxiv.org>, and it'll show you the paper.
+3) The value of the key `arxiv` gives us the corresponding arXiv identifier, in this case for the experimental measurement; enter the value into the search field of <https://arxiv.org>, and it'll lead you to the paper.
-- The measured data itself you can get from the location specified by `hepdata`, which is a digital object identifier (DOI).
+4) The measured data itself you can get from the location specified by `hepdata`, which is a digital object identifier (DOI).
 Go to <https://www.doi.org/> and enter the string there.
 This will get you to the right table on
    <https://www.hepdata.net> for the corresponding observable.
+Together with
+   the paper this will make clear that the predictions show the pseudorapidity of the positively-charged lepton, corresponding to table 6 in the paper.
-- the presence of `mg5amc_repo` and `mg5amc_revno` signal that
+5) The presence of `mg5amc_repo` and `mg5amc_revno` signal that
-  [Madgraph5_aMC@NLO] was used to calculate the predictions, and moreover that an official release was used.
-If these values are non-empty they'll point to repository and revision number of the repository used for the calculation.
+   [Madgraph5_aMC@NLO] was used to calculate the predictions.
+Since their values are empty, an official release was used, whose version we can read off from `runcard`.
+If these values were non-zero, they'd point to the Madgraph5 repository and its revision number.
-  The value of `runcard` contains runcards of the calculation and also the information that Madgraph5_aMC@NLO v3.1.0 was used run the calculation.
+6) Finally, the value of `runcard` contains runcards of the calculation and also the information that Madgraph5_aMC@NLO v3.1.0 was used run the calculation, the values of all independent parameters and a few cuts.

-## Orders, bins and lumis: `pineappl obl`
+## `pineappl obl`: Orders, bins and lumis

+Each *grid* is—basically—a three-dimensional array of *subgrids*, which are the actual interpolation grids.
+The three dimensions are:

+- orders (`o`),
+- bins (`b`) and
+- luminosities/lumis (`l`),

-Each *grid* is basically a three-dimensional array of *subgrids*, which are the actual interpolation grids.
-The three dimensions are: orders (`o`), bins (`b`) and luminosities/lumis (`l`), which we abbreviate as `obl`.
-The subcommand with the same name is used to see how each grid is built.
-Let's go through them one by one using our grid:
+which we abbreviate as `obl`.
+You can use the subcommand with the same name to see exactly how each grid is built.
+Let's go through them one by one using our
+grid:

     pineappl obl --orders LHCB_WP_7TEV.pineappl.lz4